-Selecting the View Saved Data menu option opens a list of all the saved data (movie) files and screen images that are stored in memory.
+Selecting the View Saved Data menu option opens a list of all the data movies and screen images that are stored in the Diagnostic Tool memory.
 Saved files are listed in chronological order by the date and time that they were created with the most recent files are at the top of the list.
+The vehicle ID characteristics are included in the listings as well.